Logo Voyage

 Giraffes in Akagera National Park

-Visitors should follow typical precautions - avoid poorly-lit or deserted places, avoid flaunting expensive jewelry, keep a close eye on wallets/purses when traveling through crowded markets, etc. The Rwandan police maintain a visible presence in larger towns, though often don't show much enthusiasm for their job.
-Begging and aggressive panhandling is fairly rare compared to other places in the developing world.
+Begging and aggressive panhandling is fairly rare.
 Usually a firm but polite "no thank you" is enough to be left alone.
 Raising your voice even slightly will almost certainly end the conversation.

 Stay healthy

 Tap water is not drinkable.
-Bottled water is widely available for around FRw 1000.
+Bottled water is widely available for around FRw500–1,000.
 Pay attention when purchasing bottled water from smaller kiosks, as they may "recycle" old bottles by filling them with tap water.
 Always make sure the seal around the bottle cap is unbroken.
 Avoid drinks with ice, as the ice is almost certainly made from tap water.

 Pharmacies stocked with over-the-counter medications, Band-Aids, etc. are found throughout the country.
 The staff are well-trained, though English may not be spoken to a high proficiency.
+Bring your own supplies of any specialist or prescription medication.

 Cope